boxcutter/boxcutter-chef-cookbooks/cookbooks/boxcutter_docker/README.md

 ### bind_mounts

-If you want to bind mount a directory that is configured with Chef, doing that configuration with a `directory` resource a user cookbook is too late in the run list.
-Likely the `docker` cookbook will have started the container before the directory is create.
-The `bind_mounts` attribute contains of list of directories to configure.
-Entries in the hash are the same as the `directory` resource. `owner`, `group` and `mode` keys are required.
+If you want to bind mount a directory or file that is configured with Chef, doing that configuration with a `directory` or `file` resource a user cookbook is too late in the run list.
+Likely the `docker` cookbook will have started the container before the directory/file is created.
+The `bind_mounts` attribute contains of list of directories/files to configure.
+Entries in the hash are the same as the `directory` or `file` resource. `owner`, `group` and `mode` keys are required.
 If the `path` isn't specified the name of the hash is used.

 ```aiignore
 node.default['boxcutter_docker']['bind_mounts']['nexus_data'] = {